antonymaliakkal/flask-vue-app/README.md

 1. To install frontend part,
-   cd to frontend
+   cd to frontend;
-   then npm install
+   then npm install;
    npm run dev

 2. To install the backend part, cd to backend python3 -m venv .venv (to create virtual environment)